openframeworks/ofSite/tutorials/01_introduction/001_chapter1.markdown

 #### Introducing, cout!

 The easiest way to quickly see how these functions work is to print a message to the console.
 Remember when we printed "Hello, World!" to the console in the introduction?
-We did that using a `C++` thing called http://www.cplusplus.com/reference/iostream/cout/["cout"] (pronounced 'c out').
+We did that using a `C++` thing called ["cout"](http://www.cplusplus.com/reference/iostream/cout/)(pronounced 'c out').
 The syntax for using it is a bit weird because it's not technically a function (it's actually an object, which we will talk more about in later chapters), but if you can get beyond the syntax, it's actually very useful for debugging.

 But first: you may be asking yourself: how will we see text output?
 We are dealing with a GUI interface now.
-Luckily, XCode/Code::Blocks provides a window where we can see anything text that your program outputs (also known as http://www.cplusplus.com/reference/clibrary/cstdio/stdout/[stdout]).
+Luckily, XCode/Code::Blocks provides a window where we can see anything text that your program outputs (also known as [stdout](http://www.cplusplus.com/reference/clibrary/cstdio/stdout/)).

 So start by going to View->Debug Area->Activate Console, or press apple+shift+C when using XCode.
-Code::Blocks automatically opens a console window when you press F9 (to build and run your program).

 ![IMG](activate-console.png)